Home Compare MTD vs STMN.SW

 Mettler-Toledo International vs Straumann Holding: Which Stock Looks Stronger in 2026?

-Mettler-Toledo International holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Mettler-Toledo International holds the cleaner structural position, with the lead spread across valuation and growth.
 Straumann does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity